0necloud/CTF-Writeups/Grey Cat The Flag 2025/Baby Bytes/README.md

 ### Testing on Server

-We can repeat the same process on the challenge server... except that the connection only lasts a few seconds and will most likely close when we are halfway overwriting the byte in each address.
+We can repeat the same process on the challenge server... except that the connection only lasts a few seconds and will most likely close when we are halfway through overwriting the byte in each address.
 Therefore, we need to do this quickly, with the help of a pwntools script.

-I have added `solve.py` to this repository, which basically performs the same steps discussed previously, but automated :D
+I have added `solve.py` to this repository, which basically performs the same steps as previously discussed, but automated :D

 ![Flag](../images/baby-bytes-8.png)